pie-dao/auxo-vaults/broadcast-saved/saved/run-4-ftm-avax-test/_Notes.md

 * The deployer is handy, but an offchain executor and registry would be the cheapest and easiest way to handle all addresses

 * We need to check refund address and amounts - where do they go?

+* You lose bits and pieces of underlying due to fees, can all get quite hard to keep track of

+// Check this...
+* Reporting *might* be able to brick things on the strat side:
+    * Call report too early and it'll reject
+    * Call report before tokens removed, tokens can't be removed

 # Checklist